-Dr. Vickers assumed the responsibilities as Undersecretary of Defense for Intelligence March 17, 2011, he was the longest serving Undersecretary of Defense for Intelligence in the department’s history.
+Dr. Michael Vickers assumed the responsibilities as Undersecretary of Defense for Intelligence March 17, 2011, he was the longest serving Undersecretary of Defense for Intelligence in the department’s history.

 Previously, he served as the department’s first and only Assistant Secretary of Defense for Special Operations/Low-Intensity & Interdependent Capabilities from July 2007 to March 2011, and Acting Undersecretary of Defense for Intelligence from January 2011 to March 2011.